Article

 Statistics on violence against NHS staff

-The 2023 NHS Staff Survey found that:
+The 2024 NHS Staff Survey found that:

 • Staff within ambulance trusts continue to report the highest levels of violence.

-The SPF set up the Violence Reduction Subgroup in 2019 to help prevent and reduce violence to NHS staff, creating a culture of safety to ensure our people are supported, safe and secure at work.
+The SPF set up the Violence Reduction Subgroup in 2019 to help prevent and reduce violence against NHS staff, creating a culture of safety to ensure our people are supported, safe and secure at work.